 All right, we've got to take a break.

-We're in Vegas, and uh we will continue.
+We're in Vegas and we will continue.

-It's the Sean Hannity show, right down on Top Free number, plenty of time to get calls in today.
+We'll have plenty of time to get calls in today.

-Dan Bon Gino, some local police department officials will be with us today.
+Dan Bongino, some local police department officials will be with us today.

-All right, as we continue, Sean Hannity Show, 800 941 Sean, Toll Free telephone number.
+All right, as we continue, Sean Hannity Show 800 941 Sean, Toll Free telephone number.

-You want to be a part of the uh program from Vegas, and you know, I'm actually very honored and humbled that we're gonna go down and and say hello and meet some of the people that have been suffering and victims of this senseless, insane and evil shooting and that took place here.
+And, you know, I'm actually very honored and humbled that we're going to go down and say hello and meet some of the people that have been suffering and victims of this senseless, insane, and evil shooting that took place here.

-Not exactly, it's not quite.
+It's not quite.

-It cycles at a much faster rate would be the proper term to use here, but I'm sorry to disappoint you.
+It cycles at a much faster rate would be the proper term to use here.

 It turns out that bump stocks aren't going to be the wedge issue that they've been counting on to go after the NRA the way they usually do.

-Anyway, and their first statement since the shooting, the NRA is calling for additional regulations on this device that was used by the shooter that allows more rounds to be fired by a single pull of the trigger.
+Anyway, in their first statement since the shooting, the NRA is calling for additional regulations on this device that was used by the shooter that allows more rounds to be fired by a single pull of the trigger.

-And the NRA said in Vegas reports indicate that certain devices were used to modify the firearms involved, despite the fact that the Obama administration approved the sale of bump fire stocks on at least two occasions.
+And the NRA said in Vegas, reports indicate that certain devices were used to modify the firearms involved, despite the fact that the Obama administration approved the sale of bump fire stocks on at least two occasions.

 Now, you know, Democrats are clamoring.